dseelinger/AzureAndADValidation/README.md

 # AzureAndADValidation
-This PowerShell module provides a set of functions for confirming that Azure and Active Directory resources have been provisioned correctly.
+This PowerShell module provides a set of cmdlets for confirming that Azure and Active Directory resources have been provisioned correctly.